FraidyGit/GildedRose/README.md

 # Gilded Rose Refactoring Kata

 Welcome to the PHP version of the GildedRose Kata!

-In this exercise, you'll be working on improving and extending the functionality of a small inn called Gilded Rose, managed by the friendly innkeeper Allison.
-Overview
+ Gilded Rose is a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
+They buy and sell only the finest goods.
+Their goods are constantly degrading in Quality as they approach their sell by each passing date .
 At Gilded Rose, all items have a SellIn value denoting the number of days left to sell the item, and a Quality value indicating its value.
 Here's a brief overview of how the system operates:

 Each day, both the SellIn and Quality values of all items are updated.